timdorr/tesla-api/docs/README.md

 ## Before You Begin

-The base URI for all requests is `https://owner-api.teslamotors.com/` (except for the Streaming and Autopark APIs) If you are in China, the URI for requests is going to be `owner-api.vn.cloud.tesla.cn`
+The base URI for all requests is `https://owner-api.teslamotors.com/` (except for the Streaming and Autopark APIs)

+If you are in China, the URI for requests is going to be `owner-api.vn.cloud.tesla.cn` for you.

 _All requests require a_ `User-Agent` _header with any value provided._ For Tesla's sake, it's recommended you identify your application in some way using this header.